Atlas-OS/docs/docs/getting-started/installation.md

 ??? danger "Bypassing Windows 11 Requirements (optional)"

     To bypass Windows 11 requirements, you can open the `Bypass Windows 11 Requirements.cmd` script in your folder before continuing.
-    Before attempting to bypass the requirements, check if you can enable any BIOS settings to meet them first, such as TPM and Secure Boot.
+    Before attempting to bypass the requirements, check if you can enable any BIOS settings to meet the offical requirements first, such as TPM and Secure Boot.

     :simple-windows10: We recommend using Windows 10 instead of bypassing requirements.